Shrouded in mystery since their discovery, the phenomenon of black holes continues to be one of the most mind-boggling enigmas in our universe.

 “Inside black holes, all known understanding of our universe breaks down,” added Jani.
 “With the high frequency already being captured by LIGO detectors and the low frequency from future detectors and the LISA mission, we can bring these data points together to help fill in many gaps in our understanding of black holes.”

 Reference: “Detectability of intermediate-mass black holes in multiband gravitational wave astronomy” by Karan Jani, Deirdre Shoemaker and Curt Cutler, 18 November 2019, Nature Astronomy.

-The work was funded in party by NASA (grant 80NSSC19K0322) and the National Science Foundation Grant PHY-1806580, PHY-1809572 and PHY-1708212).
+The work was funded in part by NASA (grant 80NSSC19K0322) and the National Science Foundation Grant PHY-1806580, PHY-1809572, and PHY-1708212).
 Work was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under contract to the National Aeronautics and Space Administration.